 The Institute for the Study of Coherence and Emergence (ISCE) was founded in 1999 to facilitate the conversation between academics and practitioners regarding the implications of complexity thinking for the management of organizations.
-To support this aim ISCE organizes a variety of events, sponsors the international trans-disciplinary journal, Emergence: Complexity and Organizations (formerly known as Emergence), or simply, E:CO, supports an ongoing book series, and conducts research.
+We closed in December 2018.
+ISCE organized a variety of events, sponsored the international trans-disciplinary journal, Emergence: Complexity and Organizations (formerly known as Emergence), or simply, E:CO, supported an ongoing book series, and conducted research.

 research activities of the ISCE fellows to

 ensure that each fellow is aware of each other

 fellow's research to facilitate

 In 2015, ISCE began a

 social experiment in resilient coherence by